 ( The Corinella Pier Is Managed and Maintained By PARKS VICTORIA Phone 131 963 )

-Corinella has a dual lane concrete boat ramp and is well catered with full jetties along each side for your comfort and safety, fresh water is available* fish cleaning facilities are provided and the jetties, launching ramp and lower parking area are flood lit at night for visibility.
+Corinella has a Four lane concrete boat ramp and is well catered with jetties along side for your comfort and safety, fresh water is available* fish cleaning facilities are provided and the jetties, launching ramp are flood lit at night for visibility.

 The deep water channel passing right up to both the Corinella Jetty and Importantly to the launching ramp means possible all tide access to the waters of Corinella for most boats to around 8 meters.

 Ample car and boat trailer parking on the grassed area above the ramp, you don't have to walk far after parking your rig so you can just get fishing.

 Please do not park your boat trailer on the Gravel area to the left of the Corinella jetty as this is Restricted to Public Car Parking Without Trailers only, Penalties Apply.

 Public Toilet facilities are just opposite the grassed parking area at the Caravan park entrance.

 Free electric BBQ facilities and picnic tables are provided in the reserve above the ramp, along with a shaded rotunda lookout area,

 Fishing Licenses, Take away food, Bait & Petrol, Can all be purchased close by at the Corinella General Store.